← Back to Blog

 2. Commercial rental liability policy

 If your personal insurer won't add a rental endorsement, you may need a separate commercial liability policy for your rental activity.
-Companies like National General, Progressive Commercial, and specialty OHV insurers offer coverage for commercial powersports rental operations.
-For owners renting multiple vehicles or generating significant annual income, a commercial policy provides more comprehensive protection than relying solely on platform coverage.
+Companies like National General, Progressive Commercial, and specialty OHV insurers may offer coverage for commercial powersports rental operations.
+For owners renting multiple vehicles or generating significant annual income, a commercial policy can be the cleaner path than relying on personal-policy assumptions.

 3. Personal umbrella liability